apache/fury-site/docs/docs/guide/java_serialization_guide.md

 strange
 serialization error, it may be caused by class inconsistency between serialization peer and deserialization peer.

-In such cases, you can invoke `FuryBuilder#withClassVersionCheck` to create fory to validate it, if deserialization throws `org.apache.fory.exception.ClassNotCompatibleException`, it shows class are inconsistent, and you should create fory with `FuryBuilder#withCompaibleMode(CompatibleMode.COMPATIBLE)`.
+In such cases, you can invoke `ForyBuilder#withClassVersionCheck` to create fory to validate it, if deserialization throws `org.apache.fory.exception.ClassNotCompatibleException`, it shows class are inconsistent, and you should create fory with `ForyBuilder#withCompaibleMode(CompatibleMode.COMPATIBLE)`.

 `CompatibleMode.COMPATIBLE` has more performance and space cost, do not set it by default if your classes are always consistent between serialization and deserialization.